How COVID-19 is shaping the way we shop

 For brands, this means a total upheaval of your operations.
 At the front end, you have to be where your customers are.
 They might not need a coffee en route to work, but they’d love a lunchtime sandwich delivered to their home.
 They can’t visit your store, but they still need some personal advice.
 And they want to be able to return online orders easily.
 At the backend, your warehouses are undergoing a total overhaul so they can ship straight to consumers.
 Your stores are becoming distribution centers.
 And any plans for digital transformation that you were calmly rolling out over years are being sped through in months.

-And, although no one would have wished the current situation upon anyone, it’s had a positive side-effect: Brands are embracing unified commerce much faster and customers are enjoying the increased flexibility.
+And, although no one would have wished the current situation upon anyone, it’s had a positive side-effect: Brands are embracing unified commerce much faster and shoppers are enjoying a munified customer experience.

 Here’s what we’ve learned.